 - To compare the newly derived TCWV TDR with other long term data sets on TCWV through the GEWEX water vapour assessment (GVAP).

 - To assess the impact of an improved TCWV information on the accuracy of ocean altimetry, which relies on accurate knowledge of atmospheric water vapour to achieve the required precision.

 - To provide guidance for the MWR instruments flown onboard the Sentinel-3 series of satellites.

-This website provides background information on the LDTP EMiR project and gives access to all relevant project results.
+This website provides background information on the LTDP EMiR project and gives access to all relevant project results.